loomnetwork/loom-sdk-documentation/docs/ko/non-validator-node.md

 title: Non Validator Node
 sidebar_label: Non Validator Node
 ---
-# Joining extdev-plasma-us1.dappchains.com as Non-validator
+# Joining Extdev as Non-validator

-Follow the instructions below to join the cluster extdev-plasma-us1.dappchains.com as a non-validator node.
+Follow the instructions below to join the cluster Extdev as a non-validator node.

 ## Download Stable Version of loom